HazyResearch/deepdive/doc/doc/advanced/deepdiveapp.md

 ## Operations

 There are several operations that are frequently performed on a DeepDive application.
-Any of the following command can be run under any subdirectory of a DeepDive application to perform a certain operation.
+Any of the following commands can be run under any subdirectory of a DeepDive application to perform a certain operation.

-To see all options for each command, such as specifying alternative configuration file for running, see the online help message with the `deepdive help` command.
+To see all options for each command, such as specifying an alternative configuration file for running, see the online help message with the `deepdive help` command.
 For example:
 ```bash
 deepdive help run
 ```